 Current subscription price: $10.99 monthly / $65.99 annually

 Over the last couple of years, adult colouring books have turned into something of a trend.
-Although mental health professionals would agree that colouring could hardly be classed as Art Therapy, there is definitely something decidedly relaxing and therapeutic about it and if it helps to calm you down and distract you from the stress of the moment, that can’t be a bad thing.
+Although most mental health professionals would agree that colouring could hardly be classed as Art Therapy, there is something decidedly relaxing and therapeutic about it and if it helps to calm you down and distract you from the stress of the moment, that can’t be a bad thing.